Trump unveils $10B Gaza pledge as global donors back plan: 'Every dollar spent is an investment'

 Nine countries commit $7 billion to Gaza relief package

-Trump also announced that nine countries, Kazakhstan, Azerbaijan, the United Arab Emirates, Morocco, Bahrain, Qatar, Saudi Arabia, Uzbekistan and Kuwait, have pledged a combined $7 billion toward a Gaza relief package.
+Trump also announced that nine countries, Kazakhstan, Azerbaijan, the United Arab Emirates, Morocco, Bahrain, Qatar, Saudi Arabia, Uzbekistan, and Kuwait, had pledged a combined $7 billion toward a Gaza relief package.

 “But every dollar spent is an investment in stability and the hope of a new and harmonious (region),” Trump said while thanking the donor nations.

-The pledged amount represents a portion of the overall reconstruction needs, which officials estimate at roughly $70 billion.
+The pledged amount represented a portion of the overall reconstruction needs, which officials estimated at roughly $70 billion.

-The contributions are intended to support humanitarian relief, infrastructure rebuilding, and broader stabilization efforts in the territory.
+The contributions were intended to support humanitarian relief, infrastructure rebuilding, and broader stabilization efforts in the territory.

-Indonesia, Morocco, Kazakhstan, Kosovo and Albania have pledged to send troops to participate in a Gaza stabilization force, according to a US commander involved in planning discussions.
+Indonesia, Morocco, Kazakhstan, Kosovo and Albania had pledged to send troops to participate in a Gaza stabilization force, according to a US commander involved in planning discussions.